Arek1997/e-commerce/README.md

-Projekt w trakcie pisanie, nie jest skończony.
+Projekt w trakcie pisanie, nie jest skończony / Project in production, it is not finished yet